Judas Jump

 2.)
 Rockin Chair (Andy Bown) - 3:09 rating: *** stars

-Kicked along by some tight horns, 'Rockin Chair' was one of the album's most commercial endeavors, The track had a nice pop melody and showcased the band's unexpectedly tight vocal harmonies..
+Kicked along by some tight horns, the bouncy 'Rockin Chair' was one of the album's most commercial endeavors, The track had a nice pop melody and showcased the band's unexpectedly tight vocal harmonies..
 Probably would have been a better choice as a single than the tunes that were actually released.

 3.)
 Beer Drinkin' Woman (Andy Bown) - 3:38 rating: **** stars